Kansas City Chiefs vs. Philadelphia Eagles NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Kansas City and its opponents have combined for 54.5 points -- this matchup's over/under -- only twice this season.
+- Kansas City and its opponents have scored at least 54.5 points -- this matchup's over/under -- only twice this year.

-- Philadelphia and its opponents have combined to score more than 54.5 points in one game this season.
+- Philadelphia's games have gone over 54.5 points in only one opportunity this season.

 - The combined points per game average of the two teams, 52, is 2.5 points fewer than Sunday's over/under.

-- These two squads combine to surrender 53 points per game, 1.5 fewer than this contest's over/under.
+- These two squads combine to allow 53 points per game, 1.5 fewer than this contest's over/under.

-- Chiefs games have an average total of 54.0 points this season, 0.5 fewer than Sunday's over/under.
+- The Chiefs and their opponents score an average of 54.0 points per game, 0.5 fewer than Sunday's total.

 - In 2020, games involving the Eagles have averaged a total of 49.7 points, 4.8 fewer than this game's set over/under.